Why the Census Matters in the Time of COVID-19

 On March 9, 2020, Schuyler Center for Analysis and Advocacy (SCAA) and the Council for Children and Families (CCF) held a webinar; #CountAllKids: Resources for the 2020 Census.

-Watch the live recording on Zoom.
+Watch the recording below or on YouTube.

 View the webinar’s PowerPoint.